 (12 servings) Printable Version

-In a medium bowl, sift together dry ingredients (flour, baking powder, sugar and salt).
-Mix in lemon zest and shredded coconut.
+In a large bowl, sift together flour, baking powder and cinnamon.
 Set aside.

-Mr Breakfast would like to thank muffin for this recipe.
+Mr Breakfast would like to thank Checkers for this recipe.

 Comments About This Recipe